himselfv/anidbtool/Release/readme.txt

 - /-ignoreunchangedfiles or /forceunchangedfiles forces requests to Anidb even if the file state wasn't chagned since last time.
 - /verbose enables printing additional information which isn't really needed but can be helpful when solving problems.
 - /-verbose suppresses verbose log.

+If you're editing a file, only those flags you specify will be changed.
+The rest will remain as they were.

 Configuration